-Forest recommend the use of a solvent based preservative such as Barrettine Preserver as it is slower drying than water based alternatives.
+We recommend the use of a solvent based preservative such as Barrettine Preserver as it is slower drying than water-based alternatives.

 To start the treatment process apply two coats of preservative to the exterior and interior of the cabin.
-These preservatives contains substances that prevent the build up of fungi, mildew and wood boring insects.
+These preservatives contain substances that prevent the build-up of fungi, mildew and wood boring insects.
 Some of the fungi can potentially be very harmful to the cabin which causes rot.

 Weatherproofing your Log Cabin

-As timber is a natural product it will always try to reach a moisture equilibrium with its surrounding environment which causes the cells of the wood to continually expand and contract.
+As timber is a natural product it will always try to reach moisture equilibrium with its surrounding environment which causes the cells of the wood to continually expand and contract.
 Furthermore, any untreated timber exposed in rain can expand rapidly.
-The largest percentage of timber related problems are linked to movement, including twisting, splitting, bowing, warping, cupping along with other potential problems.
+The largest percentage of timber-related problems are linked to movement, including twisting, splitting, bowing, warping, cupping along with other potential problems.

 Penetrating finishes are extremely easy to apply and maintain.
 Once surfaces become to look worn and tired, simply re-apply a fresh coat, no need to spend hours sanding and stripping back the old finish.
 Which makes life simple for patch repairs to be fixed and blended in with the surrounding areas.